-Krista Ford is a senior program manager at JFF, supporting initiatives that broaden access to high-quality education and workforce opportunities.
+Krista Ford is an Associate Director at JFF, supporting initiatives that broaden access to high-quality education and workforce opportunities.

 Krista’s work focuses on postsecondary credential attainment and workforce development strategies that create pathways to social and economic advancement for all.